 Synopsis: Hosni is a shepherd for a wealthy sheik.
-Hosni dreams of a faraway city and is ridiculed for his fantasy.
-By listening to a wise proverb, he is able to realize his dream.
+Hosni dreams of a far away city and is ridiculed for his fantasy.
+By listening to a wise proverb he is able to realize his dream.

 KEVA Connection: Build the city in Hosni's dream with its walls, stairs and minarets.

 Language Extension: Have students describe their "dream" place.
 What does it look like?
 Why is it special?
 Why is it different?
 How will you get there?

-A House Is a House for Me by Mary Anne Hoberman
+A House Is A House For Me by Mary Anne Hoberman

-Synopsis: Countless things are depicted as "houses" for the items they contain.
-Social studies and science topics are dealt with in imaginative, witty poetry.KEVA Connection: Choose a "house" from the book and build it.Language Extension: Make a classroom list of more "houses" and their occupants.
-Have the class write short poems about one or more of the new houses.
+Synopsis: Countless items are depicted as "houses" for the items they contain.
+Social studies and science topics are dealt with in imaginative, witty poetry.

+KEVA Connection: Choose a "house" from the book and build it.

+Language Extension: Make a classroom list of more "houses" and their occupants.
+Write short poems about one or more of the new houses.